CrazyDubya/4o/faux_browser/README.md

 1. Prototype the content fetcher with a small set of websites.
 2. Build a simple static server to host the cached pages.
-3. Implement a basic Electron client that loads pages from the static server.
+3. Implement a basic Electron client that loads pages from the static server (done).
 4. Explore offline language models for filling missing text or generating explanations.

 This plan is intentionally high-level.
 The goal is to demonstrate how a limited subset of the web could be served without exposing users directly to the wider Internet.